Extenuating Circumstances (Taught Programmes) - 2022/23

 8.2 Self-Certification Requests will be automatically approved as detailed in §6.

-8.3 Where an ECR clearly meets the criteria in §3.2 (and is consistent with the examples in §3.3) and the mitigating adjustment is permitted by §7.2 and is reasonable (i.e. a request where no discretion in the decision making is required), the relevant LTS Manager may approve the ECR.
+8.3 Where an ECR clearly meets the criteria in §3.2 (and is consistent with the examples in §3.3) and the mitigating adjustment is permitted by §7.2 and is reasonable (i.e. a request where no discretion in the decision making is required), the relevant LTS Manager or nominee may approve the ECR.

 8.4 In the case that: